 Sarah-Jane joined the Coronation investment team in 2008 as an equity analyst.
 Her current responsibilities include co-managing the Coronation Industrial Fund and researching food producers and hospital stocks amongst others.
 Prior to joining Coronation, she formed part of the investment team at JP Morgan Asset Management in London where she was a European research analyst and then co-manager of their UK Smaller Companies Fund.

-Coronation Balanced Plus comment - Mar 19
+Coronation Balanced Plus comment - Sep 19

 A fully managed investment solution diversified across the various asset classes and sectors.
 Its asset allocation is compliant with Regulation 28 of the Pension Funds Act.